Heim’s second 2-run HR in 10th lifts Rangers over Mariners

 J.P.
 Crawford singled to score Tom Murphy from second in the 10th in Texas’ first save situation after closer Ian Kennedy was traded to Philadelphia in a multi-player deal on Friday afternoon.
 Ty France led off the Mariners’ ninth with a homer.

-Heim led off Texas in the 10th with Andy Ibanez on second.
+Heim led off for Texas in the 10th with Andy Ibanez on second.
+It was Heim’s first walk-off homer and first multi-homer game in the major leagues.
+He also homered in Friday’s 8-5 loss to the M’s.

+“Made a mistake — one pitch got us,” said manager Scott Servais, whose Mariners lost for only the second time in 12 extra-inning games.
+“That happens.”

+Seattle remained 2½ games behind Oakland for the American League’s second wild-card berth.

-Heim also hit a two-run homer in the fifth inning off Tyler Anderson to tie the score 2-2.
-Nathaniel Lowe gave Texas a 3-2 lead in the sixth with an opposite-field single to left off Tyler Anderson, scoring Adolis Garcia, who doubled with a shot that struck the left-field chalk behind third base.
+Heim hit a homer from the right side in the fifth inning off Tyler Anderson to tie the score 2-2.
+Nathaniel Lowe gave Texas a 3-2 lead in the sixth with an opposite-field single to left off Anderson, scoring Adolis Garcia, who doubled with a shot that struck the left-field chalk behind third base.

 Kyle Seager gave Seattle a 2-0 lead four batters into the game with a two-run homer off Taylor Hearn after what appeared to be an inning-ending double play on a one-out grounder to third base by France.
 But second baseman Ibanez took his right foot off the bag before catching the throw from Charlie Culberson and relaying to first base, keeping the inning alive with Mitch Haniger at second.
 Seager then hit a 2-2 slider into the right-field seats.